 4.6.1.1 An approved ground source shall be installed outside the house premises using a ground rods.
-Bond the ground busbar using a solid or stranded copper conductor with listed double hole connector and ensure to have a ground resistance of not less than 25 ohms.
+Bond the ground busbar using a solid or stranded, insulated or bare copper conductor, and use with a listed double hole connector, and ensure to have a ground resistance of not less than 25 ohms.
 Refer to NEC 250.66 Table for sizing of ground electrode conductor.